freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 This simulates the fact that the magnetic field in the flipper solenoid takes a while to build up when the flipper button is pressed, and to fall off again when the button is released (also known as hysteresis).
 This means that the flipper will not have its full acceleration immediately as the coil needs some time to ramp up to the full magnetic field.

 At a value of 0, there is no ramp up, and the full acceleration takes effect immediately.
-At a nonzero value, this is the approximate time the solenoid needs to reach its full acceleration.
+At a nonzero value, this is the relative time the solenoid needs to reach its full acceleration.
 For instance, if set to 3, the flipper coil will take around 30 ms to ramp up to full force.

 Gameplay-wise, the effect of this parameter is most strongly felt in situations where the flipper button is pressed only for a very short time, or released for a short time and then pressed again.
 In other words, it will make light taps much easier and therefore help with moves such as cradle separations and flick passes.
 Even tap passes can be achieved with the proper setting.

 Note that increasing this setting will decrease the speed of the flipper a bit and may need to be compensated with a higher Strength setting.
-Also, if this parameter is chosen too high, the flipper may feel sluggish and laggy.
+Also, if this parameter is set too high, the flipper may feel sluggish and laggy.

 #### EOS Torque and Angle

 The "end of stroke" torque is the force that holds the flipper up once it reached the end position.
-The angle defines how many degrees before the end position that force is applied.
+The angle defines how many degrees from the end position that force is applied.

 #### Flipper Correction